tian0/citadel-nft/README.md

 npm run start
 ```

-With Metamask installed and connected to Rinkeby, you should be able to join an existing Membership contract on Rinkeby provided at `0xCaD7D8863dC3A922A2B54Efb458023836cFdE37E`
+With Metamask installed and connected to Rinkeby, you should be able to join an existing Citadel contract on Rinkeby provided at `0xCaD7D8863dC3A922A2B54Efb458023836cFdE37E`

 The member dashboard will allow you to see:
-1. Membership Contract Address
+1. Citadel Contract Address & Citadel Name
-2. Your Ethereum address
+2. Citadel Contract Owner's Address
+3. Citadel Reserve Currency
-3. Your ETH balance:
+4. Your ETH Wallet
-4. Your Membership tokenId
+5. Your Citadel NFT tokenId
-5. The total number of members
+6. The total number of Members
-6. The Network ID (4 is Rinkeby)
+7. The Network ID (4 is Rinkeby)

-You can gift a membership to a new member by pasting their address and clicking the [Gift-Membership] button.

-If you deploy your own Membership contract instance, the owner dashboard will allow you to see:
+If you deploy your own Membership contract instance, the Owner dashboard will allow you to see:
-The member dashboard will allow you to see:
-1. Membership Contract Address
+1. Citadel Contract Address & Citadel Name
-2. Your Ethereum address
-3. Your ETH balance:
-4. Your Membership tokenId
+2. Citadel Contract Owner's Address
+3. Citadel Reserve Currency
-5. The total number of members
+4. The total number of Members

-Owners can gift a new membership or remove a member by pasting an address and clicking the [Gift-Membership] or [Remove-Membership] buttons.
+5. Your ETH Wallet
+6. Citadel Reserve Currency Balance (available for you to withdraw)
+7. Gas spent on Whitelisting Members
+8. Member Management Panel
+9. Contract Management Panel
+10. Members List

+Only whitelisted addresses will be allowed to contribute and have the Citadel NFT minted to their address.
+Owners can withdraw the Citadel's reserve currency balance by clicking the [Withdraw-Reserves] button.
+Owners can whitelist or remove addresses by pasting one or several comma-separated addresses in the Member Management section and clicking the [Whitelist] or [Remove] buttons.
 The Contract Management Panel allows the owner to [Pause], [Unpause], and [Kill] the contract.

 ## Built With